Miami New Times

-The Miami New Times is a newspaper published in Miami, Florida, United States, and distributed every Thursday.
-It primarily serves the Miami area and is headquartered in Miami's Wynwood Art District.
+The Miami New Times is a newspaper published in Miami, Florida, and distributed every Thursday.
+It primarily serves the Miami metropolitan area, and is headquartered in Miami's Wynwood Art District.

 Overview

 It was acquired by Village Voice Media, then known as New Times Media, in 1987, when it was a fortnightly newspaper called the Wave.
 The paper has won numerous awards, including a George Polk Award for coverage of the Major League steroid scandal in 2014 and first place in 2008 among weekly papers from the Investigative Reporters and Editors for stories about the Julia Tuttle Causeway sex offender colony.
 In 2010, the paper garnered international attention when it published a story by Brandon K. Thorp and Penn Bullock which revealed that anti-gay activist George Alan Rekers had hired a male prostitute to accompany him on a trip to Europe.

-In September 2012, Village Voice Media executives Scott Tobias, Christine Brennan, and Jeff Mars bought Village Voice Media's papers and associated web properties from its founders and formed Voice Media Group.
+In 2012, Village Voice Media executives Scott Tobias, Christine Brennan, and Jeff Mars bought Village Voice Media's papers and associated web properties from its founders and formed Voice Media Group.

 Author Steve Almond is a former writer for the Miami New Times.
 Former Two Live Crew rapper Luther Campbell is a columnist for the paper.

+In 2020, full-time staff members at the Miami New Times saw their salaries cut by 25 percent due to the COVID-19 pandemic, while several editors and writers were laid off.
+Voice Media Group also reduced freelance budgets, citing "the current or anticipated decline in revenues."
+That same year, the New Times reported on similar layoffs at the Miami Herald and El Nuevo Herald.